This Product is discontinued, please refer to the Alternatives shown below under Similar Products or contact us directly.

 - Plug & play with intuitive software package

 The fundamental measurement principle enables the measurement of both parameters, spectral absorption coefficient and spectral effective scattering coefficient.
 These two parameters are of interest for analyzing diffuse scattering samples based on their physical and chemical properties.
 Other laboratory measurement devices on the market perform the measurement and analysis based on the absorption or pure transmission only.
 This is not sufficient when an absolute measurement and more profound and deeper analysis of diffuse scattering samples is needed.
 Due to a specific algorithm in the software program, the absorption coefficient as well as the scattering coefficient can be determined.
 This is based on “radiative transport theory”.
-Further explanation can be found in these scientific publications, see following links: Theory and Experiment.
+Further explanation can be found in these scientific publications, see following links: Absorption and Scattering of diffuse media: Theory and Absorption and Scattering of diffuse media: Experiment.

 Due to this unique measuring principle, it enables serving many different applications.
 Some examples follow: